camunda/camunda-docs/docs/guides/getting-started-orchestrate-microservices.md

 To interact with your Camunda Platform 8 cluster, you'll use the Zeebe client.
 First, you'll need to create credentials.

-1. The main page for Camunda Platform 8 Console should be open on another tab.
-Use Camunda Platform 8 Console to navigate to your clusters either through the navigation **Clusters** or by using the section under **View all** on the **Clusters** section of the main dashboard.
+1. The main page for Console should be open on another tab.
+Use Console to navigate to your clusters either through the navigation **Clusters** or by using the section under **View all** on the **Clusters** section of the main dashboard.
 Click on your existing cluster.
 This will open the **Overview** for your cluster, where you can find your cluster id and region.
 You will need this information later when creating a worker in the next section.

 :::note